rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

 ; 0:/macros/Maintenance/Save-Z-Baby
 ; This macro subtracts the current babystep offset from the current Z trigger height and informs the user what offset ; value to change the G31 Z metric to in the 0:/sys/config.g.
-Additionally, the macro issues a G31 command with the new ; calculated z-offset, clears the current babystepping, and then rehomes the machine to make the new z-offset effective.
+Additionally, the macro issues a G31 command with the new ; calculated z-offset, clears the current baby-stepping and then rehomes the machine to make the new z-offset effective.
 ; If this is for a specific filament type, recommend placing this yielded information in the filament's config.g - not ; the 0:/sys/config.g.

 if state.status != "processing"                                      ; Printer is not currently printing!

    if move.axes[2].babystep !=0                                      ; If no babysteps are currently adjusted - exit routine
       echo {"Previous Z probe trigger height: " ^ sensors.probes[0].triggerHeight ^ ", New: " ^ sensors.probes[0].triggerHeight - move.axes[2].babystep}
       echo {"Edit the G31 command in your config.g with a new Z offset of: " ^ sensors.probes[0].triggerHeight - move.axes[2].babystep}
       M291 P{"Set probe offset to " ^ sensors.probes[0].triggerHeight - move.axes[2].babystep ^ ", clear babysteps, and REHOME ALL?"} R"!WARNING!
 Do not proceed if printing!"
 S3